App Store & Google Play Screenshots Generator

 Overview

-Build a Next.js page that renders iOS App Store screenshots as advertisements (not UI showcases) and exports them via html-to-image at Apple's required resolutions.
-Screenshots are the single most important conversion asset on the App Store.
+Build a Next.js page that renders App Store and Google Play screenshots as advertisements (not UI showcases) and exports them via html-to-image at Apple's and Google's required resolutions.
+Screenshots are the single most important conversion asset on both stores.

 Core Principle